The complete guide for getting started with heatmaps

 - How to redistribute content and layout for maximum exposure ?

 Mouse movement Heatmap

-Questions mouse movement heatmap can answer ?
+Which questions can mouse movement heatmaps answer ?

-- Are users reading your contents ?
+- Are users reading your content ?

 - How to edit and distribute content for maximum interaction ?